vinfante1346/visualizations/README.md

 #### I'm receiving a tool limit error/warning.

-- While LLMs' support for more tools will likely grow, we are working to consolidate tools to reduce the total number.
+- While LLMs' support for more tools will likely grow, you can hide tool groups by setting them to False in the configuration file.
-In the meantime, please set unwanted tool groups to False in the configuration file.
+Only listed Cortex services will be made into tools as well.

 #### Can I use a Programmatic Access Token (PAT) instead of a password?